hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

 `Postgres indexes <https://www.tutorialspoint.com/postgresql/postgresql_indexes.htm>`__ are special lookup tables that Hasura can use to speed up data lookup.
 An index acts as a pointer to data in a table, and it works very similar to an index in the back of a book.
-If you look up the page of the data you want in the index first, you'll find it much quicker than searching the whole book.
+If you look in the index first, you'll find the data much quicker than searching the whole book (or - in this case - database).

 An index can be added in the ``SQL -> Data`` tab in the Hasura console: